I am an anime fan, obviously. I dabble in D&D4e, listen to heavy metal, and am hopelessly addicted to Final Fantasy Brave Exvius!

 The Ugly: That awkward moment when a teenage shut-in asks uncomfortable questions about sex

 You know it.
 And by "you" I mean "I," because, y'know, I'm talking to myself here.
 Like a madman.
 Erm, anyway, we find ourselves yet again staring down the barrel of another modern incarnation of the venerable Lupin III franchise, and another entry in the new "blue jacket" era, it would seem.
-I've already gone on record stating that The Italian Adventure was a welcome addition to this nearly 50-year-old series, bringing in just enough new elements to get the kids on-board while retaining just about all of the old stuff that makes the veteran fans happy.
+I've already gone on record stating that The Italian Adventure was a welcome addition to this nearly 50-year-old series, bringing in just enough new elements to get the kids on board while retaining just about all of the old stuff that makes the veteran fans happy.
 It was a pretty great show, all things considered, despite its few bumps and bumbles.
 But now that Part V is upon us, it's apparent almost right away that this season is going for something different, something new and even more ambitious: serialized narrative.

 The previous season toyed with the idea by having the main plot be a backdrop to the individual episodes, but not here.
 Over the course of 24 episodes, the series features four distinct story arcs, each comprised of 4-5 episodes, and then a stand-alone episode or two serving as a buffer in between the arcs.
 This is a pretty new concept for the series, with only the debut anime from 1971 and Part IV sharing in the distinction of having this much permanent change occurring throughout.
 So, does that ambition translate into a good Lupin III experience?
 Let's find out~

-What makes this season of Lupin III shine?
+What Makes This Season of Lupin III Shine?

-First and foremost, it's plainly obvious Telecom Animation Film were given a hefty budget to get this series rolling.
+First and foremost, it's plainly obvious Telecom Animation Film was given a hefty budget to get this series rolling.
 The artwork is crisp and detailed, the animation is lively and exciting, the music is classic Lupin, the settings look and feel genuine, the use of lighting is great, the use of different languages is, er, mostly correct, and everything just oozes that classic Lupin III style.
 While I kinda miss the rough and scratchy line-work of the previous season, which further gave that series that idiosyncratic 70s charm, I'm not about to complain too loudly about an anime that looks plenty great for a TV series.

 The European atmosphere from last time is here once more, this time with a focus on French architecture and cities (though we get the occasional North Africa or Southeast Asia romp as well), and even more small details are present this time around, from authentic foods to graffiti and posters and all that kind of thing.
 I just have a soft spot for shows that make me feel like a world traveler, even if only in the tiniest of capacities (like, say, seeing other countries on a TV show), and that might also explain my addiction to the Travel Channel, now that I think about it...